Alisha Adkins is an author, gamer, and zombie enthusiast. She is currently pursuing her dream of writing and quietly starving to death.

 Winner: Guild Wars 2

 Here is a rundown of how professions differ between the two games.
-Please keep in mind that these are my initial impressions; I have not yet reached maximum level with any GW2 profession.
+Please keep in mind that these are my initial impressions; I have not yet reached the maximum level with any GW2 profession.

 In WoW, gathering is a profession.
-However, in GW2, it is not; all toons have the ability to chop wood, mine ore, and harvest plants, and salvage materials, which is a nice convenience.
+However, in GW2, it is not—all toons have the ability to chop wood, mine ore, and harvest plants, and salvage materials, which is a nice convenience.
 All you need is to have the appropriate gathering tools.
 Unfortunately, these tools are consumable items that come in stacks.
 Further complicating things, different types of tool are required for different difficulty levels of gathering.
 This seems unnecessarily complicated.
 WoW's approach, requiring a single tool (such as a mining pick) in the backpack, is far less of a headache.

 The most notable difference here is in the secondary skills that are made available to all characters.
 While GW2's gathering skills are essentially secondary skills, Warcraft offers some of more depth.
 WoW's secondary skills are Cooking, First Aid (admittedly, this one is pretty useless), Archaeology, and Fishing.
 Archaeology provides background story and unique vanity items, and fishing is essentially its own mini-game.

-Experience, Discoveries, and Location Requirements:
+Experience, Discoveries, and Location Requirements

 WoW does award some experience for gathering (although it didn't always), and GW2 does as well.
 However, GW2 also rewards experience for items you craft, and depending upon the item, the amount of experience rewarded can be quite substantial.
-It is possible to gain quite a few levels for your alts simply by using materials you have gathered on your main to craft.
+It is possible to gain quite a few levels for your alts, simply by using materials you have gathered on your main to craft.